JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes.md

 properties in the taxing area.

 ### (9) No doxxing permitted.
-Doxxing is prohibited in statements and rebuttals for the voters’ pamphlet.
+Doxxing should be prohibited in statements and rebuttals for the voters’ pamphlet.

 ### (10) All property tax measures should only be permitted on the August (Primary) and November (General) elections.
 No tax measures are to be permitted on the February or April elections.